Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### setup-live.ps1

-What this script does
+What this script does:

-1. Creates the live event with the name specified in the `config.json` file
+1. Creates the live event with the name specified in the `config.json` file.

-Requirements
+Requirements:

 - `setup.ps1` executed before
 - The following fields must be filled in the `config.json` file: